sourcegraph/handbook/content/design/design-execution.md

 A design execution document is a place where design is executed.
 Research will be organised, and discussion concerning design artifacts can take place and be documented here.

-The [template](https://docs.google.com/document/d/12qT1U_ogBBY1ED6XlG-3MnbeOzCuYrnvoU7inpUMtPM/edit#) for design execution documents is loose, to accomodate varying design needs, and changes to process.
+The [template](https://docs.google.com/document/d/12qT1U_ogBBY1ED6XlG-3MnbeOzCuYrnvoU7inpUMtPM/edit#) for design execution documents is loose, to accommodate varying design needs, and changes to process.

 All DE documents should serve 3 goals: